dgoppenheimer/mk-test4/docs/user-guide/building-this-site.md

 Okay, I got most of the home page stuff shown on [Binbash Leverage™ Documentation](https://leverage.binbash.com.ar/), following their [GitHub repository](https://github.com/binbashar/le-ref-architecture-doc/) structure.

-To the `/docs/index.md` file add the following at the top of the file:
+- To the `/docs/index.md` file, add the following at the top of the file:

 ```md
 ---